Last updated on December 7, 2019 at 14:19

 By reducing the myocardial load and improving the coronary circulation do organic nitrates treat anginal pain efficiently.
 For this reason are they the first-line treatment of acute anginal symptoms, while they are not preferred for maintenance treatment of angina.

-These drugs are prone to development of tolerance, probably due to the depletion of available -SH groups for the drugs to react with.
-Significant tolerance develops after 24 hours of continuous administration.
-The tolerance is normally counteracted by taking patients off the nitrates for 6-8 hours every 24 hours.
+These drugs are prone to development of tachyphylaxis, probably due to the depletion of available -SH groups for the drugs to react with.
+Significant tachyphylaxis develops after 24 hours of continuous administration.
+The tachyphylaxis is normally counteracted by taking patients off the nitrates for 6-8 hours every 24 hours.

 There are some types of organic nitrate drugs.
 Let’s look at them.

 Glycerol trinitrate (GTN), previously known as nitro-glycerine, is the most famous organic nitrate.
-It’s well absorbed from the intestine, oral mucous membrane and even the skin, so there are many possibilities of administration.
+It’s well absorbed from the oral mucous membrane and the skin.

 Due to its rapid onset of action, it’s often used as to treat acute symptoms of angina.